A Flower in the Raining Night

 A Flower in the Raining Night is a 1983 Taiwanese film directed by Wang Toon.
-Adapted from the novel, Days of Watching the Sea written by Huang Chun Ming, the film portrays the journey of a prostitute who is determined to become a mother to regain her dignity as a human being.
-It is one of the few commercially successful films of the New Taiwan Cinema in the 1980s, in which its box office reached TWD$23,000,000, HKD$2,536,132.00 and was nominated for Best Narrative Feature in the 20th Golden Horse Awards.
+Adapted from the novel Days of Watching the Sea written by Huang Chun-ming, the film portrays the journey of a prostitute who is determined to become a mother to regain her dignity as a human being.
+It is one of the few commercially successful films of Taiwan New Cinema in the 1980s, in which its box office reached TWD$23,000,000, HKD$2,536,132.00 and was nominated for Best Narrative Feature at the 20th Golden Horse Awards.

 Plot

-The female lead Bai Mei (白梅, played by Lu Hsiao-Fen 陸小芬) was an adopted girl in a poor family at Jiufen (九份).
-She was sold to a private brothel at Zhongli (中壢) to be a prostitute by her father when she was still young.
-She later worked at Nanfangao (南方澳), a fishing port at northern Taiwan in the harvesting season.
-On the train back to Jiufen for her father’s funeral she was insulted by a rude male, who was once her customer.
-Bai Mei was happy to meet her best friend in the brothels Ying Ying (鶯鶯, played by Su Mingming 蘇明明), who was lucky enough to get out of prostitution early and be married to a considerate major.
-Bai Mei had a wonderful time with Ying Ying’s baby on the ride.
+Bai Mei (白梅) is an adopted girl to an impoverished family living in Jiufen.
+She was sold to a private brothel in Zhongli by her father when she was still young.
+She later works at Nanfangao, a fishing port in northern Taiwan, during the harvesting season.
+After her father dies, Bai takes the train back to Jiufen for his funeral, during which is insulted by one of her brothel customers.
+Bai Mei meets Ying Ying, one of her best friends in the brothel who was able to escape prostitution early via marriage.

-The accidental encounter with Ying Ying also brought back memories of their miserable life as prostitutes.
-Because of her social status, Bai Mei was shunned by the younger brothers and sisters she helped raise with her blood money.
-Her sister-in-law did not even let her hold her son.
-Disappointed and heart-broken, Bai Mei was determined to cut off from the foster home and have a baby of her own on the train back to Nanfangao, believing that she could become a "normal person" by becoming a mother.
-She let a kind and honest fisherman (played by Ma Ju Feng馬如風) to impregnate her and then said goodbye to the brothel and her life as a prostitute the next day.
-She returned to her family of origin at Kengdi (坑底), where villagers grew sweet potatoes to barely make a living.
+Bai's chance encounter with Ying Ying brought back bad memories of their life as prostitutes.
+Because of her social status, Bai Mei was shunned by the younger brothers and sisters she helped raise with her blood money, with her sister-in-law refusing to let Bai hold her son.
+Disappointed and heartbroken, Bai decides to leave prostitution behind.
+Out of the belief that she could be viewed as a normal member of society by becoming a mother, she decides on the train back to Nanfangao to have a baby of her own.
+Bai consents to letting Wu Tiantu, a kind and honest fisherman, impregnate her.
+The following day, she returns to her family of origin at Kengdi (坑底), where villagers grew sweet potatoes to barely make a living.

-Bai Mei found herself pregnant as planned.
-She helped pay for her elder brother's leg amputation and saved his life.
-Thanks to her suggestion to control the provision of sweet potatoes in the market, villagers could sell their harvest for a better price.
-Bai Mei won the respect of the villagers despite her ignoble past.
-After a long and difficult labor, she gave birth to a son and finally became a mother with her own child.
+Bai discovers that she is pregnant as planned.
+She helps pay for her elder brother's leg amputation to save his life.
+Bai suggests controlling the provision of sweet potatoes in the market, helping the villagers sell their harvest for a better price and winning their respect.
+After a long and difficult labor, she gives birth to a son.